ANNEX is a series of site-responsive projects developed in collaboration with local nonprofits and domestic spaces.

 6205 N Sheridan Road, Chicago IL

 FRUTAS es un evento en español que intenta a apoyar hispanoparlantes LGBTQAI+ de todos niveles de competencia.
 FRUTAS ha sido un lugar (antes de la pandemia) para personas cuyo primer, segundo o tercer idioma es el español.
 Tanto si eres fluido o principiante, FRUTAS te da la bienvenida.
+Se proporcionan bocadillos y bebidas.

 FRUTAS is a Spanish language event working to elevate LGBTQAI+ Spanish language speakers.
 FRUTAS has been a place (before the pandemic) for people whose first, second, or third language is Spanish.
 Whether you’re fluent or beginning, FRUTAS welcomes you.
+Snacks and beverages provided; just bring your queer self!

-Eventos pasados / Past Events
+Eventos pasados con artistas destacados / Past events with featured artists

 Estos eventos se realizan en colaboración con la artista de performance multimedia Sofía Moreno, radicada en la Ciudad de México y Chicago, y los organizadores Flor, E. Mar García, Mitch Monroy, y blake nemec, radicados en Chicago.
 FRUTAS se comparten en el Centro Cultural Berger Park como parte de Estudios del Movimiento, una serie de programación que investiga las transiciones sociales y ambientales.